Woman in pink kurta with girl in green outfit and yellow flower jewellery

 Building handover

-The new building handover took place in March, 2026.
+The new building handover took place in March, 2026 in the presence of the staff, our donors, neighbors, family and close friends.

 Join Our Cause